Butternut Squash Risotto

 Store in a dry, cool place.

-Arborio rice, butternut squash, onion, contains 2% or less canola oil, salt, spice, maple sugar, pumpkin powder, orange peel, natural flavor.
+Arborio rice, butternut squash, onion, contains 2% or less canola oil, salt, spices, maple sugar, pumpkin powder, orange peel, natural flavor.

-Made with genuine Arborio rice and rich, sweet butternut squash, this rustic blend of rice, vegetables, herbs, and spices cooks into a creamy, flavoring risotto, sure to warm the coldest winter evening.
+Made with authentic Arborio rice and rich, sweet butternut squash, this rustic blend of rice, vegetables, herbs, and spices cooks into a creamy, flavoring risotto, sure to warm the coldest winter evening.
 Fully seasoned and ready-to-cook, one quart of warmed stock or broth is all you need to create a delicious one-pan meal or side.